-There's no doubt that the world is becoming more digital - and childminding is no exception.
-There are several ways that you can use online tools to help you manage the records you need to keep as part of your childminding business.
+There's no doubt that the world is becoming more digital - and childcare is no exception.
+There are several ways that you can use online tools to help you manage the records you need to keep for your business.

-An online learning journal or accounting software, such as Kinderly, is a really good option for saving you time on recording learning progress, accounts and invoicing in particular.
-We work in partnership with Kinderly in England, so you can be certain that all the features are designed to work for registered childminders in their settings.
+An online learning journal or accounting software, such as Kinderly Together, is a great option for saving you time on recording learning progress, accounts and invoicing.
+PACEY works in partnership with Kinderly in England, so you can be certain that the features are designed to work for all childcare settings.
 Plus, there's 20% off a subscription for PACEY members after your free trial.

-Read more about how one childminder is benefiting from using Kinderly.
+Read more about how one childminder is benefiting from using Kinderly Together.

-You might also like to consider employing an accountant to do your business accounts, particularly if you run a larger setting.
+You might also consider employing an accountant to do your business accounts, particularly if you run a larger setting.

 Day in, day out

 Maintaining a childcare setting can be hard work, so planning and organising your time is essential to help you keep on top of it.

 - Record any additional hours or fluctuations, make invoice adjustments.